FAQs for web design, SEO, hosting, etc

 Yes.
 Actually Targa does this once a month for all clients.
 It will give you peace of mind to know that you will always be in possession of the latest version of your website, in case you either need or decide to transfer to another web designer.

-So far Targa hasn't had anyone jump ship, but it's a perfectly understandable What if
+So far Targa hasn't had anyone move to another web design agency, but it is a perfectly understandable What if

 question that many people have.